Nicotine Pouch Strength Chart: 776 Cans Mapped by mg

 Every nicotine pouch we stock, organized by strength.
-This chart is generated from real product data — not estimates.
-Use it to find the right intensity for your experience level.
+This chart is generated from real product data, not estimates.
+Use it as a category guide, not medical advice.

 Can Count by Nicotine Content (mg/pouch)